reactjstampabay/2020-02-26-signed-sealed-delivered/slide-deck/1-signed-url.md

 - After you generate a signed URL, anyone who possesses it can use the signed URL to perform specified actions, such as reading an object, within a specified period of time.

 _source: https://cloud.google.com/storage/docs/access-control/signed-urls_

+## What problem is this solving?

+A product I was working on allowed users to upload a bunch of photos, and create/view/download PDFs.
+Photos were typically taken from mobile devices and could become quite large.
+PDFs could include up to 8 images per page and averaged ~200 pages.

+Our API exposed an endpoint to upload photos, however the size and volume started to cause memory and performance issues.
+Our initial band aid was to limit the size of the photos, which immediately resulted in user complaints.
+This also didn't solve the problem as volume continued to be a concern.
+Increasing available memory helped, but our cloud costs also increased quite a bit.
+We also ran into challenges when streaming files to the UI from cloud storage via the server.

+We stepped back and performed a Root Cause Analysis, which led us to researching Signed URLs.